 Action 1 Remove all tools and foreign objects from the robot and its working area.
 2 Verify that the robot is properly secured to its position by all screws, before it is powered up.
 3 Verify that any safety equipment installed to secure the position or restrict the robot motion during service activity is removed.
 4 Verify that the fixture and work piece are well secured, if applicable.
-5 Verify that all safety equipment is installed, as designed for the application.
-6 Verify that no personnel are inside the safeguarded space.
+5 Verify that no personnel is leaning on, or have their head or neck close to the robot.
+6 Verify that all arm covers and paddings, if any, are properly secured to the robot.
 7 If maintenance or repair has been done, verify the function of the part that was main- tained.
 8 Verify the application in the operating mode manual reduced speed.